 This post may contain affiliate links.
 Please see my disclosure policy.

-Classic blueberry galette topped with vanilla ice cream makes the best summer dessert!
-If you live for pie, then this easy blueberry galette is a must bake – it’s the best way to showcase summer blueberries without the stress of pie.
-Recipe makes one 10-inch galette.
+Homemade blueberry galette with a buttery crumble topping makes the best dessert!
+If you love blueberry pie, then this easy blueberry galette is a must make.
+It’s the perfect way to showcase fresh blueberries without the stress of making a full pie.
+Be sure to add this galette recipe to your summer baking list!

 How to Make Blueberry Galette

-Blueberry Filling – Place 1/2 cup fresh blueberries in a large bowl and crush gently with a fork.
-Add remaining 2 1/2 cups blueberries, sugar, cornstarch, salt, and lemon juice and toss to combine.
+For the blueberry filling, place 1/2 cup fresh blueberries in a large bowl and crush gently with a fork.
+Add remaining blueberries, sugar, cornstarch, salt, lemon zest and lemon juice to the bowl.

-Bake Galette – Brush pastry with heavy cream and sprinkle with sugar.
+Brush pastry with heavy cream and sprinkle with sugar.
 Bake galette for 40 to 45 minutes, or until pastry is golden and filling is bubbly.
-Let cool for 1 hour on a wire rack before slicing and serving.

 Our best blueberry recipes: